by John Ellis

 “Rational empiricism, as I profess it, is the doctrine that knowledge is possible only because it involves the combination of two elements: a mind that comes to experience with a structure of thought in terms of which it is necessarily disposed to understand that experience – this is the a priori or ‘before experience’ element; data upon which this structure of thought terminates to gain specific knowledge of particulars – this is the a posteriori or ‘after experience’ element.”

 That’s a long sentence, and one packed with much intellectual meat for chewing.
 But what if you lack the “teeth” to adequately chew it?
 How do you know Dr. Hackett’s interpretations and conclusions drawn from his primary sources that are shaping his arguments are legitimate?
-By the time you complete the book, you may find yourself in agreement with an argument based on presuppositions and conclusions that you would otherwise disagree with; ergo, your agreement with Dr. Hackett may be fool’s gold – fool’s gold you trumpet to others, contributing to the spread of ideas and beliefs that are ill-informed or, possibly, not true.
+By the time you complete the book, you may find yourself in agreement with an argument based on presuppositions, interpretations, and conclusions that you would otherwise disagree with; ergo, your agreement with Dr. Hackett may be fool’s gold – fool’s gold you trumpet to others, contributing to the spread of ideas and beliefs that are ill-informed or, possibly, not true.
 For example, without a working knowledge of Kant’s Critique of Pure Reason, a book Dr. Hackett leans heavily on, both positively and negatively, the reader is sure to be confused, at best.
 At worst, the reader may find him or herself in an unearned agreement or disagreement.
 Extending that, without an understanding of the epistemologies of Descartes, Locke, and Hume, to name a mere and the most obvious three of the philosophers Kant was responding to, I fear much of the richness of The Resurrection of Theism is lost.

 Again, please don’t hear what I’m not saying.
 I’m not claiming that Dr. Hackett’s thesis and subsequent arguments should be rejected.
 I’m saying that unless the reader is conversant with his primary sources, how can the reader really know?